Christianity in Taiwan: Eastern Orthodoxy

-The history of Eastern Orthodox Christianity in Taiwan can be divided into three distinct phases.
+The history of Eastern Orthodox in Taiwan can be divided into three distinct phases.
 The first corresponds to the period of Japanese rule (1895–1945), when the first believers arrived on the island from Japan, and petitioned St. Nicholas of Japan to send them a priest.
 A Taiwan parish, named for Christ the Savior, was created in 1901.

 The second period begins in 1949, with the arrival of some 5000 Russian emigres fleeing the Chinese Civil War.
 A House Church of St. John the Baptist was organized, and visited by various Orthodox dignitaries.
 At its height, this community numbered one or two hundred believers, and grew inactive during the 1980s.
 Sources differ as to whether these Russian believers had any contact with their Japanese coreligionists from the earlier period.

 The third period begins in 2000, with the arrival of Fr.
 Jonah (Mourtos) to the island as a missionary priest under the Orthodox Metropolitanate of Hong Kong and Southeast Asia (itself under the Ecumenical Patriarch).
 Fr.
 Jonah established Taipei's Holy Trinity Orthodox Church, which formally registered with the government in 2003.
 Its congregation—a mixture of Russians and East Europeans, as well as Chinese and Western converts—numbers about 30 (rising to more than 100 at Christmas and Easter).

 In 2012, the Moscow Patriarchate, apparently in response to petitions from local Russians, "reactivated" the 1901 parish, and established (in Taipei) the Church of the Elevation of the Cross, with Fr.
 Kirill (Shkarbul) as its first priest.
 OMHKSEA Bishop Nektarios (Tsilis) of Hong Kong responded by objecting to what he sees as an uncanonical attempt to extend the territory of Moscow beyond its canonical jurisdiction, and by excommunicating Fr.
 Kirill and a parishioner.
 (The Moscow-affiliated church did not reciprocate, but in 2018 the Moscow Patriarchate broke ties with the Ecumenical Patriarchate over the issue of Ukrainian autocephaly.)